reverb/wordnik-oss/modules/common-utils/README.md

 # Wordnik Common Utils

 ## Overview
-This project contains a number of tools for administering a MongoDB Deployment
+This project contains a number of tools used by Wordnik